Welcome to the

 - CSRS Summer Lecture Series -Wednesday, June 18

 From Tekke to Cemevi: The Conversion of Sufi Lodges into Alevi Meeting Places in Istanbul

 Angela Andersen, The Ohio State University, PhD Candidate; CSRS Visiting Graduate Research Fellow

 - CSRS Thursday Public Lecture Series - Please join us again starting September 18 for another great lineup of lectures.

 - John Albert Hall Lecture Series - Religion in Focus - These lectures feature expert perspectives on the changing role of religion in contemporary society

 - Distinguished Lecture in Islam - Understanding Rumi's Place within the Sufi Tradition

-Dr. Jawid Mojaddedi, Islamic Studies, Department of Religion, School of Arts and Sciences, Rutgers, The State University of New Jersey
+Dr. Jawid Mojaddedi, Islamic Studies, Dept of Religion, School of Arts & Sciences, Rutgers, The State University of New Jersey

 - Check out our Community Bulletin Board